Towards Verified Artificial Intelligence: Principles for Verified AI

-Such perturbations cannot be done arbitrarily.
-One challenge is to define the space of ``legal'' perturbations so that the resulting examples are still legal inputs that look ``realistic''.
-Additionally, one might need to impose constraints on the distribution of the generated examples in order to obtain guarantees about convergence of the learning algorithm to the true concept.
-How do we meet all these requirements?
+{\em Controlled Randomization in Formal Methods:} Consider the problem of {\em data set design} -- i.e., systematically generating training data for a ML component in an AI-based system.
+This synthetic data generation problem has many facets.
+First, one must define the space of ``legal'' inputs so that the examples are well formed according to the application semantics.
+Secondly, one might want to impose constraints on ``realism'', e.g., a measure of similarity with real-world data.
+Third, one might need to impose constraints on the distribution of the generated examples in order to obtain guarantees about convergence of the learning algorithm to the true concept.
+What can formal methods offer towards solving this problem?

 We believe that the answer may lie in a new class of {\em randomized formal methods} -- randomized algorithms for generating test inputs subject to formal constraints and distribution requirements.
 Specifically, a recently defined class of techniques, termed {\em control improvisation}~\cite{fremont-fsttcs15}, holds promise.
 An improviser is a generator of random strings (examples) ${\bf x}$ that satisfy three constraints: (i) a {\it hard constraint} that defines the space of legal ${\bf x}$; (ii) a {\it soft constraint} defining how the generated ${\bf x}$ must be similar to real-world examples, and (iii) a {\it randomness requirement} defining a constraint on the output distribution.
 The theory of control improvisation is still in its infancy, and we are just starting to understand the computational complexity and to devise efficient algorithms.
-Improvisation, in turn, relies on recent progress on computational problems such as constrained random sampling and model counting (e.g.,~\cite{meel-beyondnp16,chakraborty-aaai14,chakraborty-tacas15}).
-Much more remains to be done.
+Improvisation, in turn, relies on recent progress on computational problems such as constrained random sampling and model counting (e.g.,~\cite{meel-beyondnp16,chakraborty-aaai14,chakraborty-tacas15}), and generative approaches based on probabilistic programming (e.g.~\cite{fremont-pldi19}).

-{\bf Quantitative Verification:} Recall the challenge to develop techniques for verification of quantitative requirements -- where the output of the verifier is not just YES/NO but a numeric value.
-We believe such techniques can be useful not only in verifying quantitative requirements but also in generating relevant training and test data for ML components.
+{\em Quantitative Verification on the Semantic Feature Space:} Recall the challenge to develop techniques for verification of quantitative requirements -- where the output of the verifier is not just YES/NO but a numeric value.